Bötschi asks Barbara Bleisch "Only those who are prepared to lose can really love"

 Anyone who reads my book will quickly realize that I haven't written a guidebook.
 That's why I don't have any tips in store.
 Philosophy can't simply be summarized in a few tips.
 Rather, I believe that it is helpful to make our helplessness, which we all feel from time to time because life is a serious task, a common cause, just as the thinker Hannah Arendt said.

 I also found the corresponding idea in the novel "On all fours" by Miranda July.
 In it, the main character decides to hold an open source day in the future: To brood together about how we can get through life better.
-That's what it's all about: let's start a conversation together and think about what experiences are important, what is good for us and what is less so.
+That's what it's all about: let's talk together and consider which experiences are important, what is good for us and what is less so.
 I firmly believe that this will make life easier for all of us.

 My favourite sentence in your book was on page 141, where you quote Bertolt Brecht: "You can recognize good people by the fact that they get better when you recognize them.
 Good people invite you to improve them, because what makes someone smarter?
 By listening and by telling them something."